mlb-center/Portfolio/ReadMe.md

 Especially in this project I am learning that communication and alignment with you team is key for progress.

 ### LO2 Context Based Research ```Beginning```
-In the first few weeks of the group project I have done a lot of research and learn a lot about how you peform a research.
+In the first few weeks of the group project I have done a lot of research and learned a lot about how you peform a research.
 During the semester I catch my self more and more on doing research to get to know something.
-What first was just looking around on the internet is now preparing, doing and evaluating a well documented research
+What first was just looking around on the internet is now preparing, doing and evaluating a well documented research with different strategies

 For my personal development I am doing a Docker research.
-I started doing research on Docker for my personal project, and integration patterns for the group project

 ### LO3 Preparation for Life-Long Learning ```Beginning```
 Since my teachers in the second semester did not gave me much of an input I started doing Udemy courses in my free time.
 This semester I am currently doing an Docker - Swarm - Kubernetes course.
 I do have experience in these field, but professional explaination won't hurt.
 This way I am able to show that I can learn the rest of my carreer, by my self